Donna: It's weird, but... being with you, I can't tell what's right and what's wrong anymore.

 brain of the collective Ood consciousness, a giant mass imprisoned in a ring of machinery and electricity — the circle which must be broken.

 They save the Ood using the tried and trusted method of blowing things up

 , hear their Song Of Freedom, and receive in return a cryptic message about the Doctor's song ending soon.

-- Body Horror: Halpen's "hair formula" turning him into an Ood.
-His hair and head peels away revealing an Ood head, and tentacles spill out of his mouth, followed by a brain.
+- Body Horror: Halpen's "hair tonic" turning him into an Ood.
+His hair and scalp peel away revealing an Ood head, and tentacles spill out of his mouth, followed by a brain.

 - Call Back: The destruction of the circle around the third brain is very similar to a scene from the classic series.